cftrebor/capstone-project/README.md

 		ORDER BY date asc;
 		```

 	* It is also interesting to see how Bing search queries changed throughout the pandemic for a specific state.
-The SQL query would be something like:
+The SQL query would be something like the below.
+Sample query results [here](ETL/Reports/Bing_Search_NY.csv).

 		```
 		SELECT date, bing_search_queries